XP Support Group - UV protection not isolation.

 We will continue have our sessions and workshops with the XP National Clinical Team.

-To take part in camp you will need access to a broadband connection and laptop or tablet.
+To take part in camp on-line you will need access to a broadband connection and laptop or tablet.
 If you do not have access it is very important that you let us know as we are working to ensure that all families are able to participate.

 If you would like to take part please apply here